Mike3rd/mturko_vercel/content/page/toby.md

 > KABLAM-KABOOM-KAPOP!
 The sky lit up bright.
 Toby tucked his tail and shook in fright.
-His paws went slippy, his ears went flap—
+His tongue was panting, his ears went flat—
 Now he’s wearing that bush as a scaredy-cap!

 Why it works:
 Physical comedy (bush stuck on his head).